kak-tus/docker-syncthing-auto/README.md

 ## Run in production

-In most cases you need to pass SYNC_IP to each container and expose 22000 port to connectivity containers to each other.
+In most cases you need to pass SYNC_IP to each container and expose 22000 (or SYNC_PORT) port to connectivity containers to each other.
 You can expose 8384 port to connect to GUI.
 Don't expose GUI port to worldwide access.

 If you use weave networking, SYNC_IP is not required.
 Service detect IP automatically and connect to each other thru weave network.